Matcham89/appdev-infra/README.md

 ### Deploy Cloud Run

-For the IaC to deploy, Cloud Run resources must exsist in the project you are going to deploy to
+For the IaC to deploy, Cloud Run resources must exsist in the project you are going to deploy to.

-After connecting to Google Cloud, run the below code
+This is due to `data` dependencies defined in the Terraform code.

+Run the below command to create a Cloud Run resource with some basic options.
+(The Image Name must match the name in the IAC Terraform code `main.tf` line 140)

 ```bash
 export PROJECT=<NAME OF PROJECT>